I2S9/i2s9.github.io/src/content/work/bloom-box.md

 </p>

 <p align="justify">
-**Objective** : build a classifier, build a kind of a deep learning network that can look at these images and can tell us the category of clothes.
+Objective: build a classifier, build a kind of a deep learning network that can look at these images and can tell us the category of clothes.
 </p>

 ##### Our Fashion Dataset